Arrest warrants issued for two Kenosha men in connection with bar fight

-Arrest warrants were issued Monday morning for two Kenosha men arrested in April after a bar fight.
+Arrest warrants were issued Monday morning for two Kenosha men in connection with an April bar fight.

 Court records indicate that warrants were issued for Samuel G. Costabile, 24, and Dominic S. Costabile, 28, who both reside at the same Kenosha address.